sergetymo/meetfrank-assignment-backend/README.md

-# Stats Dashboard and API
+# Purchases API and Dashboard
 Configurable insights about users and purchases.

 ## Insights